gamepark/living-forest/README.md

 The state of the game is a Javascript object.
 The specifications for this object must be written here: `/rules/src/GameState.ts`

-If you change the specification, it will probably break the game setup here: `/rules/src/LivingForest.ts`.
+If you change the specification, it will probably break the game setup here: `/rules/src/LivingForestOld.ts`.
-In this file, you can rename "LivingForest" with the real name of your game, and in the constructor when you have no arguments, you must set up a new game with the properties matching your specifications.
+In this file, you can rename "LivingForestOld" with the real name of your game, and in the constructor when you have no arguments, you must set up a new game with the properties matching your specifications.

 **Everytime you change GameState, you must open the browser console and run `game.new()` to replace the old obsolete game state with a fresh new game.**